-And note that Willow says that when she's all alone in the center of the Big Bad's minion-filled stronghold, before she has any useful combat magic, and while facing the knife-wielding evil superpowered Faith.
+- And note that Willow says that when she's all alone in the center of the Mayor's minion-filled stronghold, before she has any useful combat magic, and while facing the knife-wielding evil superpowered Faith.

-Of course, why is Willow in a position to say that to Faith?
+- Of course, why is Willow in a position to say that to Faith?
 Because she got captured.
 But then she kills the vampire guarding her and has an opportunity to escape.
 So what does she do?
-She doesn't escape, she finds the Mayor's office and studies the Books of Ascension, nabbing the most informative pages for Giles to study.
+She doesn't escape, she finds the Mayor's office and studies the Books of Ascension, tearing out and hiding the most informative pages for Giles to study.

 Willow: What do you mean, I can't?

 Willow: Of the two people here, which is the boss of me?

 Willow: Sunnydale's not bad.
 And I can design my own curriculum.

 Buffy: Okay, well, there are safer schools.
 There are safer prisons.
 I can't let you stay because of me.

 Willow: Actually, this isn't about you.
 Although I'm fond, don't get me wrong.
 The other night, you know, being captured and all, facing off with Faith.
 Things just, kind of, got clear.
 I mean, you've been fighting evil here for three years, and I've helped some, and now we're supposed to decide what we want to do with our lives.
 And I just realized that that's what I want to do.
 Fight evil, help people.
 I mean, I think it's worth doing.
 And I don't think you do it because you have to.
 It's a good fight, Buffy, and I want in.